isdaniel/pg2any/docs/DOCKER.md

 # 🐳 PostgreSQL to Any Database (pg2any) Docker Setup

-This directory contains a complete Docker containerization setup for the PostgreSQL to Any database replication tool (pg2any).
-The setup includes PostgreSQL as the source database, MySQL as the destination database, and provides a complete development environment for implementing and testing CDC functionality.
+This directory contains a comprehensive Docker containerization setup for the PostgreSQL to Any database replication tool (pg2any) with complete monitoring infrastructure.
+The setup includes PostgreSQL as the source database, MySQL as the destination database, and a full observability stack with Prometheus, and multiple exporters for production monitoring.

 ## 🏗️ Current Architecture

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
-│   PostgreSQL    │    │   Development   │    │     MySQL       │
+│   PostgreSQL    │    │   CDC App       │    │     MySQL       │
-│   (Source)      │───▶│   Environment   │───▶│ (Destination)   │
+│   (Source)      │───▶│  + Monitoring   │───▶│ (Destination)   │
 │                 │    │                 │    │                 │
 │ • Port: 5432    │    │ • Rust/Cargo    │    │ • Port: 3306    │
-│ • Logical Rep   │    │ • pg2any App    │    │ • Target DB     │
+│ • Logical Rep   │    │ • Metrics :8080 │    │ • Target DB     │
-│ • WAL Streaming │    │ • Hot Reload    │    │ • CDC Tables    │
+│ • WAL Streaming │    │ • Prometheus    │    │ • CDC Tables    │
-│ • Publications  │    │ • Testing       │    │ • Statistics    │
+│ • Publications  │    │ • Exporters     │    │ • Statistics    │
 └─────────────────┘    └─────────────────┘    └─────────────────┘
+                              │
+                    ┌─────────────────┐
+                    │  Monitoring     │
+                    │  Infrastructure │
+                    │                 │
+                    │ • Prometheus    │
+                    │ • Node Exporter │
+                    │ • DB Exporters  │
+                    │ • Alert Rules   │
+                    └─────────────────┘
 ```

-**Note**: The pg2any application container is currently commented out in docker-compose.yml to allow for iterative development.
-You can build and run the application locally while using the containerized databases.
+**Note**: The setup includes comprehensive monitoring with Prometheus and multiple exporters for production-ready observability.

+**Status**: Production-ready CDC implementation with enterprise monitoring and observability stack.

 ## 🚀 Quick Start